Oubahoubah/lyrion_preamp/README.md

 Lyrion_preamp is a small utility that runs as a daemon on a squeezelite server to which a multimedia pad is attached to.
 It captures volume, play, pause, mute, next, prev presses and sends them across to the Lyrion server.
 This allows for a consistent status of the system across all clients (mobile, local, ...).

 ## Disclaimer
-Some chunks of the code come from https://github.com/molobrakos/lms.
-Thanks for this super clean work, this helped a lot in speeding up the development of lyrion_preamp.
+Some (large) chunks of the code come from https://github.com/molobrakos/lms.
+Thanks for this super clean work, this provided stable foundation with the LMS server and player APIs to speed up the development of lyrion_preamp tool.

 ## Dependencies
 Python3 code kept simple: